R-process Nucleosynthesis of Subminimal Neutron Star Explosions: Results

 \subsection{Nucleosynthesis}

-During the explosion of a low-mass neutron star, the neutron star matter in the core, with initially very low electron fraction, is decompressed without experiencing strong heating.
-The maximum temperature reached by the mass elements in the simulation is $\sim10^{10}$\,K, which is much lower than the typical temperature scale in other astronomical r-process sites, such as core-collapse supernovae and binary neutron star mergers.
-A robust r-process occurs because of the initially high neutron excess and low electron fraction of the ejecta.
-Beyond the simulation time, we extend the nucleosynthesis calculations by extrapolating the density and temperature of the ejecta assuming free expansion.
-It is noticed that all mass elements experience similar evolutionary tracks of composition.
-The temperatures and electron fractions of three representative mass elements when the network starts operating are listed in Table~\ref{tab:mass element parameters}.
-The inner ejecta, originating from the neutron star core region, has relatively high initial temperature and electron fraction after the decompression.
-The intermediate ejecta has moderate temperature and a low initial electron fraction.
+During the explosion of a subminimal neutron star, the neutron star matter in the core, with initially very low electron fraction, is decompressed without experiencing very strong heating that can be achieved in other astronomical $r$-process sites, such as core-collapse supernovae and binary neutron star mergers, where the temperature can reach the order of $10^{11}$\,K. The maximum temperature experienced by the mass elements in the simulation is $\sim10^{10}$\,K, which is much lower than the typical temperature scale in the former two scenarios.
+A robust $r$-process occurs because of the initially high neutron excess and low electron fraction of the ejecta.
+Beyond the simulation time, we extend the nucleosynthesis calculations by extrapolating the density and temperature of the ejecta, assuming free expansion.
+It is noticed that all mass elements experience similar evolutionary tracks of composition in the models L-40-50, L-40-45, and L-40-40.
+The temperatures and electron fractions of the mass elements in the three models when the network starts operating are listed in Table~\ref{tab:mass element phase transition}.
+The inner ejecta, originating from the neutron star core region, has a relatively high temperature and electron fraction compared to the other two categories after the decompression.
+The intermediate ejecta experiences moderate heating and has a low initial electron fraction.
 The outer ejecta, with almost no adiabatic compression during the radial oscillations, is initially cold and has moderate electron fraction.

-The mass fractions of isotopes produced in the three selected mass elements from the three models LMNS-50, LMNS-45, and LMNS-40 after $1$\,Gyr are plotted verses mass number and atomic number in Figure~\ref{fig:nucleosynthesis LMNS-50}--\ref{fig:nucleosynthesis LMNS-40}.
-The solar abundance distribution by \citet{lodders2019solar}, scaled to match with the production peak of Xe132 in the 10th mass element, is shown by the black scatters in the figures for comparison.
-With the occurrence of a robust and long-lasting r-process in all mass elements, the composition evolution becomes insensitive to the tiny difference among the initial conditions of these mass elements.
+The mass fractions of isotopes produced in the models L-40-50, L-40-45, and L-40-40 after $1$\,Gyr are plotted versus mass number and atomic number in Figures~\ref{fig:nucleosynthesis L-40-50}-\ref{fig:nucleosynthesis L-40-40}, respectively.
+The solar abundance distribution by \citet{lodders2019solar}, scaled to match with the averaged production peak of Xe132 among the first to tenth mass elements, is shown by the black scatters in the figures for comparison.
+With the occurrence of a robust and long-lasting $r$-process in all mass elements, the composition evolution becomes insensitive to the tiny difference among the initial conditions of these mass elements.
 The end products of nucleosynthesis in all mass elements from the same model are very similar.